andrlikjirka/andrlikjirka/README.md

 - 👋 Hi, I’m @andrlikjirka
 - 🎓 I earned a bachelor´s degree in Systems engineering and informatics - Information Management at the University of West Bohemia in Pilsen.
 Currently I am a postgraduate student at Prague University of Economics and Business, Faculty of Informatics and Statistics.
-- 👀 I’m interested in Information Systems, Software engineering and Statistics.
+- 👀 I’m interested in Information Systems, Software Engineering and Statistics.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jiriandrlik/)

 <!---